deeplearninc/relaax/README.md

     `--fps 60` - frame per second rate (integer)

-Please find sample configuration to run DeepMind Lab there:
+Please find sample of configuration to run DeepMind Lab there:
 `relaax/config/da3c_lab_demo.yaml`

 The full set for `action_size` consists of 11-types of interactions: